-You'll be surprised how much flavor you get without using any kind of stock, just add water to the canned tomatoes.
+You'll be surprised how much flavor you can get without using any kind of stock, just add water to the canned tomatoes.
 The vegetables and aromatics will do the rest.

 Jump to:

-- Quick prep: Just chop a few things like onions and carrots, then add everything else and simmer.
+- It's so easy: Very quick prep, just chop a few things like onions and carrots, then add everything else and simmer.
+Made in one pot for easy cleanup.

 Ingredients you'll need